top of page

 Picturing: Monterosso al Mare

-To get to the towns, you will need to take trains with multiple transfer.
-The first trip will be from Florence SMN to Pisa Centrale, where you will transfer from Pisa Centrale to La Spezia Centrale.
-After arriving in La Spezia, you will transfer onto the Cinque Terre Express line, which will take you through all five towns.
+To get to the towns, you'll have to take various trains with multiple transfers.
+The first trip will be from Florence SMN to Pisa Centrale, where you'll transfer from Pisa Centrale to La Spezia Centrale.
+After arriving in La Spezia, you'll then transfer onto the Cinque Terre Express line, which will take you through all five towns.

-If you are looking for a beach, go to Monterosso al Mare.
+If you're looking for a beach to lay out on, go to Monterosso al Mare.
 For the staple picturesque portrait of Cinque Terre, go to Riomaggiore.
 There is also a hike called the Via dell'Amore that will take you the length of the villages.
 Keep in mind that the trains get extremely packed in the peak season, and will likely run slower and may hit capacity.

 Picturing: Riomaggiore